jimvermillion/zoomable-treemap-prototype/readme.md

 * [ ] It looks like there are a few ways to go about it, but perhaps using a scale will work best
 * [ ] filtering data is also an option.
 * [ ] state-wise, there is some logic to which Node we are zooming and what `showToDepth` to pass to the <Treemap/> component.
+    * [ ] Adding event handlers would be necessary and it would be smart to handle them here.
+    * [ ] another challenge is the double-click within react components.
+Evan made a chart extend the EventEmitter class which made it possible to attach custom events like a timed double-click.

 attribution:
 * [ ] how does Evan do it?